AGilsoul/My-Projects/PROJECT-DESCRIPTIONS.md

   Hashtable: This is a simple hashtable program that makes use of smart pointers to create a hashtable that sorts a specified number of random strings based on the first character in the string, which leads to improved search time over a basic array.
 The program creates the random strings and then displays the hashtable in the console.

   11.1_NoBrainer: This is where I originally coded my graph object and graph traversal methods.
 Running the program will only show the test results, and the Graph.h file shows most of the code worth looking at.

+ Python:

+  K-Means Clustering: In this program I coded my own K-Means Clustering machine learning algorithm to classify three different types of iris flowers based on the length of their sepal and the width of their sepal.
+The program moves three different points, or centroids around the graph based on the data provided to locate them in the center of the three different flower clusters, and colors the flower data points based on the nearest centroid.

+  BreastCancerClassifier: In this program I used the K-Nearest Neighbors machine learning algorithm from the sklearn library to determine whether patients have breast cancer based on a myriad of factors that were recorded for each patient.
+The algorithm is then tested, and a graph is shown displaying its accuracy on a validation set of patients with a different number of "K-Nearest Neighbors".
+It can be seen that the accuracy of the algorithm reaches about 96.5% when K is set to 10.
+The algorithm can be tested on a different arrangment of the data by changing the random state in the code.

 Java: